So, of all the mediums available to the artist today, why indeed should you learn oil painting?

 No matter the background, lets talk about why I feel that to learn oil painting is something very important.
-It is something that every artist should try and add to their tool kit for creating great art.

 I felt that as an artist, to learn oil painting is so important, this entire site is dedicated to it!

-So, when you learn oil painting, lets start by talking about oil paintings history and then some merits to the medium.
-When you search the internet, you will find hundreds if not thousands of "learning oil painting" sites.
-Most are out to sell you something, some give you their idea of how to learn oil painting, and why their method is the best.
+Most are out to sell you something, some will give you their idea of how to learn oil painting, and why their method is the best.
 (Me Included!)

 But lets take a step back and check into the historical perspective of oil paints.